open2b/scriggo-site/site/what-is-scriggo.md

 * Templates are compiled to bytecode and executed on a fast virtual machine.

 Scriggo has a simple and familiar syntax that is quick to learn, whether you know Go or not yet.
-Documentation does not assume you already know Go, but by reading the Scriggo documentation you can also learn Go.
+Documentation does not assume you already know Go, but by reading the Scriggo documentation you can also learn the Go language.

 ## Embeddable Go Interpreter